Talishar/Talishar/README.md

 If you would like to contribute, be sure to join the discord to chat with fellow contributors.

+## We now have docker!

+Once you've downloaded the repo, first you need to configure the

 ## Disclaimer

 All artwork and card images © Legend Story Studios.